 RAAPID referrals involving neonates may be attended to by NICU or PICU transport teams based on several factors including:

 • Age of the infant.
-Generally, <44 weeks will be transported by NICU and >44 weeks will be transported by PICU
+Generally, <44 weeks will be transported by NICU and >44 weeks will be transported by PICU.
+Infants >5 kg should be transported by PICU.

 • Presentation of the infant.
 If the infant has been discharged after birth, or spent time in the community, they will generally be transported by PICU as Calgary Zone NICU's (aside from ACH) do not accept patients that have been previously discharged home.